Nevers: History

 It became the seat of a bishopric at the end of the 5th century.
 The county dates at least from the beginning of the 10th century.
 The citizens of Nevers obtained charters in 1194 and 1231.
 For a short time in the 14th century the town was the seat of a university, transferred from Orléans, to which it was restored.

 In 1565, the town became the seat of a branch of the Gonzaga family, who in 1627 succeeded to the Duchy of Mantua.
 This line of the Gonzaga Dukes of Nevers itself died out in 1708.

 The Hôtel de Ville was completed in 1834.

+During the Second World War, in July 1940, Nevers fell into the occupied zone.
+A major Allied bombardment of Nevers took place on July 16, 1944, causing 161 deaths and partially destroying Nevers Cathedral (Saint-Cyr-et-Sainte-Julitte).
+The Germans finally left the city on September 7, 1944.

+In the 1970s, during the Trente Glorieuses (the post-war economic boom), Nevers reached the peak of its economic development.

+In 1983, the Socialist Pierre Bérégovoy was elected mayor.
+During his term, major construction projects were launched (highway interchanges, shopping centers), with the city further benefiting from his national political influence.

+After his death in 1993 the city experienced a progressive urban decline.
+Poorly connected (serving as a highway dead-end and lacking a TGV high-speed rail link), it was affected by a declining and aging population, a drop in real estate prices per square metre, housing becoming substandard and the closure of numerous businesses—a trend shared by a number of mid-sized cities in France.
+At the beginning of the 21st century initiatives were launched to try and halt this decline, notably via the government-backed Action cœur de ville (Heart of the City Action) project in 2018.

 Geography

 Nevers is situated on the slope of a hill on the right bank of the river Loire.

 Climate

 Nevers has an oceanic climate (Köppen Cfb) in spite of being far inland.
 In spite of moderate averages, temperatures are highly variable depending on weather patterns, with a temperature amplitude of 64.8 C-change for its records since 1946.
 While summer nights frequently fall into the single digits, every month between April and October has reached 30 C during the afternoon at some point.